X

 Rail, Port, and Cargo

 Safe rail, port, and cargo operations are crucial to a successful deployment and require prior planning and training.
-These operations demand the commitment of commanders and leaders at every level to apply the principles of risk management (see DA PAM 385-30) and ensure Soldiers execute tasks to standard.
+These operations demand the commitment of commanders and leaders at every level to apply the principles of risk management (see DA PAM 385-30 and ATP 5-19) and ensure Soldiers execute tasks to standard.
 They also require commanders to appoint a safety officer and NCO for the specified operation (e.g. Railhead Safety Officer, Escort Safety Officer, etc.).
 These personnel must be trained and have the appropriate certifications as required.

 Tips: